A. Goliath challenges Israel.

 When Saul saw David going out against the Philistine, he said to Abner, the commander of the army, "Abner, whose son is this youth?"
 And Abner said, "As your soul lives, O king, I do not know."
 So the king said, "Inquire whose son this young man is."
 Then, as David returned from the slaughter of the Philistine, Abner took him and brought him before Saul with the head of the Philistine in his hand.
 And Saul said to him, "Whose son are you, young man?"
 So David answered, "I am the son of your servant Jesse the Bethlehemite."

-ii.
-Or, it may be that Saul indeed did not recognized David.
-Some think that David played behind a screen or a curtain for Saul, and so Saul never saw his face.
-Others think that Saul was influenced by the distressing spirit at this time, and not entirely in his right mind.
-We also know that David had not spent all his time at the palace.
-He also would go home and tend the sheep, presumably for extended periods (1 Samuel 17:15).
-It’s possible that David’s appearance changed during a time when he was away from Saul, so Saul didn’t immediately recognize him.
-When Saul calls David a young man, the word means someone who is full grown, mature, and ready to marry.
+i.
+Or, it may be that Saul indeed did not recognize David.
+Some think that David played behind a screen or a curtain for Saul so Saul never saw his face.
+Others think that because of the distressing spirit, Saul was not entirely in his right mind.
+We also know that David did not spend all his time at the palace, but went home to tend sheep (1 Samuel 17:15).
+It's possible that David's appearance changed during a time when he was away from Saul, so Saul didn't immediately recognize him.
+When Saul called David a "young man" the word means someone who is full grown, mature, and ready to marry.

 b.
-David won a great victory, but not greater than the victory Jesus won on our behalf.
-David’s victory over Goliath is a “picture in advance” of the victory Jesus won for us.
+David returned from the slaughter of the Philistine: David won a great victory, but not greater than the victory Jesus won at the cross.
+David's victory over Goliath is a "picture in advance" of the victory Jesus won for His people.

-i.
-Both David and Jesus represented their people.
-Whatever happened to the representative would happen to God’s people also.
+· Both David and Jesus represented their people.
+Whatever happened to the representative also happened to God's people

-ii.
-Both David and Jesus fought the battle on ground that rightfully belonged to God’s people, ground that they had lost.
+· Both David and Jesus fought the battle on ground that rightfully belonged to God's people, ground they had lost

-iii.
-Both David and Jesus fought when their enemy was able to dominate the people of God through fear and intimidation alone.
+· Both David and Jesus fought when their enemy was able to dominate the people of God through fear and intimidation alone

-iv.
-Both David and Jesus were sent to the battleground by their father (1 Samuel 17:17).
+· Both David and Jesus were sent to the battleground by their father (1 Samuel 17:17)

-v.
-Both David and Jesus were scorned and rejected by their own brethren.
+· Both David and Jesus were scorned and rejected by their brethren

-vi.
-Both David and Jesus fought the battle without concern with human strategies or conventional wisdom.
+· Both David and Jesus fought the battle without concern with human strategies or conventional wisdom

-vii.
-Both David and Jesus won the battle, but saw that their enemies did not then give up willingly.
+· Both David and Jesus won the battle, but saw that their enemies did not then give up willingly

-viii.
-Both David and Jesus fought a battle where the victory was assured even before it started.
+· Both David and Jesus fought a battle where victory was assured even before the battle started